Carpet

 carpet manufacturers will not disclose their product specifications thus

-private labels changing the name of the style and color in an attempt to
+private labels, thus changing the name of the style and color to help prevent consumers from comparison shopping.

 Then